joseeden/All-Things-DevOps/pages/030-Security/003-Risk-Management.md

 ### Threat Actor

-In the context of cybersecurity, typical threat actors include the following:
+A Threat Actor is defined as an individual or a group posing a threat (according to NIST SP 800-150 under Threat Actor).
+Typical threat actors include the following:

 - Insiders (either deliberately, by simple human error, or by gross incompetence).
 - Outside individuals or informal groups (either planned or opportunistic, discovering vulnerability).